How to Become a Kinesiologist

 Step 3: Consider a Master's Degree in Kinesiology

 Master's programs typically include substantial practicum requirements.
 Often exceeding 400 contact hours, these experiences provide students with invaluable training in the field.
-Graduates usually leave their practica with essential clinical skills.
+On average, the out-of-state tuition of a graduate degree in kinesiology is roughly $19,000 while the in-state tuition is around $11,000.
+This being said, it's best to confer with the admissions of individual programs for precise information.
+Graduates usually leave their practica with essential clinical skills allowing them to go further in their field of interest.

 Kinesiotherapists use rehabilitative and therapeutic exercises to improve patients' physical and mental states.
 In coordination with the American Kinesiotherapy Association and the Council on Professional Standards for Kinesiotherapy (COPSKT), CAAHEP provides accreditation to various kinesiotherapy programs that meet the highest standards in the field.